 Landing distance over fence height - distance from threshold to the point where the aircraft is stopped.
-TLAR-basic assumes the aircraft crosses the threshold at the fence height using maximum glidepath angle of -3.5° , a 500-foot touchdown zone (to account for distance used in the flare and getting the plane level), and that maximum braking begins at the end of the touchdown zone.
+TLAR-basic assumes the aircraft crosses the threshold at the fence height using a glidepath angle of $-3.5^{\circ}$ , a 500-foot touchdown zone (to account for distance used in the flare and getting the plane level), and that maximum braking begins at the end of the touchdown zone.